WebDevStudios/BuddyPress-Registration-Options/readme.txt

 6. Approve, deny or ban new members:

 == Changelog ==

+= 4.2.0 =
+* Rewrote most aspects of plugin, with focus on preventing access to the community areas.
+* Added bbPress support so you can deny users from accessing forums.

 = 4.1.3 =
 * Changed the hook that the load_plugin_textdomain loads on.
 Courtesy of http://geertdedeckere.be/article/loading-wordpress-language-files-the-right-way